mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

-#### Using collections of patterns
+### Using collections of patterns

-The use of a collection of design patterns, while primarily used in professional settings, can help barriers faced by novice coders.
+The use of a collection of design patterns can help address challenges faced by facilitators supporting novice coders.

-To help revolve the play paradox - of learner choice vs subject exploration [@hoyles_pedagogy_1992] Franklin and friends suggest the use of the UMC framework [@franklin_analysis_2020].
-Other work from UMC proponent Lytle suggests a list of extensions to choose from swapping create for choose [@lytle_use_2019-1].
-Based partly on the cause of teacher stress caused by the open ended nature of the "Create" part of the model.
+Recalling the issues of learners stress and the play paradox addressed above collections of patterns have been used to structure learners choice in the create or choose stage of project work [@franklin_analysis_2020].

 Other researchers  used to scaffold creation of coding projects by novices [@wang_novices_2021] and note barriers students encoutered including, mapping barriers, other